para-droid-ai/Gemini-Topic-Streamer/docs/ROADMAP.md

 **Goal:** Expand beyond individual use, enabling sharing and integration with other tools.
 (This phase likely requires a backend component).

 *   **Optional Cloud Sync & Backup:**
-    *   User accounts for syncing streams, updates, and TTS preferences/cached audio across devices.
+    *   User accounts for syncing streams, updates, and preferences.
-    *   Secure cloud backup and restore functionality.
+    *   Secure cloud backup and restore.
 *   **Sharing & Collaboration (Read-Only First):**
-    *   Allow users to share a read-only link to a specific stream or update (potentially with a pre-rendered audio option).
+    *   Allow users to share a read-only link to a stream or update.
-    *   Explore concepts for collaborative stream building (multiple contributors).
+    *   Explore concepts for collaborative stream building.
 *   **Expanded Export/Import:**
-    *   Integration with note-taking apps (e.g., export to Obsidian, Logseq, Notion formats).
+    *   Integration with note-taking apps.
     *   OPML export for stream lists.
 *   **Community Features (Conceptual):**
     *   A way to share and discover effective focus prompt templates.
 *   **API for Power Users (Conceptual):**
-    *   Allow programmatic interaction with streams if a backend is established.
+    *   Allow programmatic interaction if a backend is established.

 ---